 Chevron places a high priority on safety, health and the environment, and values the communities where we operate.
 In addition to planning for the future of the former Texaco Research Center property, we are currently conducting environmental work to prepare the property for redevelopment.

 Working at the direction of the New York State Department of Environmental Conservation (NYSDEC), we have been evaluating the environmental condition of the former Texaco Research Center property over a number of years.
-The collective results of soil and groundwater tests by an independent laboratory will help us determine the nature and extent of environmental impacts at the property and will help us select the appropriate cleanup methods.
+The collective results of soil and groundwater tests by an independent laboratory have helped us to determine the nature and extent of environmental impacts at the property and will help us select the appropriate cleanup methods.
 Additional oversight of the work is provided by the New York State Department of Health.